nsmina914/alloy_surface_simulator/README.md

 All other libraries and packages should automatically come with Python.

 Work is done in a Jupyter notebook (see https://jupyter.org/ for installation instructions, or alternatively obtain Jupyter by downloading Anaconda for Python: https://www.anaconda.com/products/individual#Downloads).
 Jupyter notebooks are also compatible with Google Colab.

-(Do I mention supercomputers?
-Should I include scripts?)
+Once Jupyter is installed, download WF_1.csv and WF_2.csv in the directory from which you will use Jupyter notebooks.
+These files contain necessary weight factor parameters to calculate the relative weights of each atom in the alloy's bonds.

 Open a new Jupyter notebook and import the code alloy_surface_simulator.py:
 ```